Kavanaugh, Kethledge, or someone else?

 Kavanaugh’s association with Bush isn’t likely to be viewed by Trump as a plus.
 However, because he is so well known in Washington, Kavanaugh has strong support from influential advisers to Trump, most notably Don McGahn, the White House counsel, who reportedly is playing a key role in the decisionmaking process.

 But just as he has more influential friends in Washington than Kethledge does, so too does Kavanaugh have more enemies.
 Kavanaugh’s role in the Starr investigation (and David Brock’s claim that Starr referred to Hillary Clinton as a “bitch) won’t endear him to the Democrats.

 On the Republican side, Ted Cruz is said to have reservations about Kavanaugh.
-Rand Paul supposedly has said he won’t vote for him because of the Obamacare decision.
+Rand Paul supposedly has stated he won’t vote for him because of the Obamacare decision.
 If Paul did say this, and if he’s serious, that’s an obvious problem, if not a deal breaker.

 It’s impossible to know whether, and to what extent, these factors carry real weight with Trump.
 And it’s impossible to know what Trump feels in his gut after interviewing the two men.
 Very possibly, this is what the selection will come down to.